Chicago Weather: Spring snow creates slick roads

 "It's just Midwest weather.
 What can you expect from that?" said Ritscma.

-The snow winded down around 9 a.m., but an occasional snow/rain mix will continue through the afternoon.
+By 11:24 a.m., two inches of snow had fallen at O'Hare Airport, according to the National Weather Service.
+The snow let up some Monday morning, but an occasional snow/rain mix will continue through the afternoon.